chisui/dakka/thesis/main.md

 create = create' (Proxy @b)
 ```

-In combination with `TypeApplications` this enables us to create Actors by just writing `create @TheActor` instead of the cumbersome `create' (Proxy :: Proxy TheActor)`.
+In combination with `TypeApplications` this enables us to create Actors by just writing `create @TheActor` wich shortens the ordinary `create' (Proxy :: Proxy TheActor)`.

 ### ActorRef